inception-health/platform-technical-challenge/readme.md

 * You are being evaluated based on:
   * Quality of your code and configuration
   * Clarity of your written communication and documentation
-  * Understanding of how your code works in our review session.
+  * Communicating how your code works in our review session.
+  * Communicating how the app runs in our review session.
   * Project presentation.

 ## What's Included?